richardgourley/django-wagtail-stepbystep/README.md

 GRANT ALL ON mysite.* TO newusername@localhost;
 ```

 NOTE!!!
+It's highly recommended to create and run tests on your projects.

-You will also need to grant priveliges for the testing database which will be created if you run tests.
+If you run tests later, you will also need to grant priveliges for the testing database.

+Tests aren't covered in this step by step guide but the Django documentation and the Mozilla Django tutorial cover testing in detail.

 15. **Create a file called '.env' inside 'projectfolder/mysite/' and add your site settings**